Stankov1337-Northlightdev/freight-rate-prediction/README.md

 This trains the initial CatBoost model and evaluates it on the October validation period.

-3. Train the final model
+3. Train the final model and generate validation predictions python src/Final_training.py
-python src/final_training.py

 The final model is trained on the available labeled data and saved for prediction.

-4. Generate validation predictions python src/december_predictions.py

 This generates predictions for the 12,000 loads in data/validation.csv.